rzzzwilson/KiCad_Projects/SquarewaveGenerator/README.rst

 With the generator working into a 50 ohm load it draws about 30mA at 5v.
 Here's a close look at the leading edge of the 3KHz square wave.
-Risetime is even better than the first version at 1.7ns:
+Risetime is even better than the first version at 1.7ns.
+Not shown is a 700KHz low frequency ringing.

 .. image:: DS1Z_QuickPrint5.png